Key takeaways

 Wegovy and Mounjaro share some similarities, but they are two distinct medications with important differences.

 Wegovy and Mounjaro have different FDA-approved indications.
 Both medications can be effective for weight loss, but only Wegovy is approved for that purpose.
 Mounjaro is approved for type 2 diabetes.
-Healthcare providers may prescribe Mounjaro off-label for weight loss, or they may prescribe Zepbound, a version of tirzepatide that is indicated for weight management.
+Tirzepatide, the active ingredient in Mounjaro, is approved for weight management under the brand name Zepbound.

 They work in slightly different ways.
-Wegovy acts on GLP-1 receptors in the body, while Mounjaro targets both GLP-1 and GIP.
-This dual-action mechanism may make it more effective for weight loss and blood sugar control.
+Wegovy acts on GLP-1 receptors, while Mounjaro targets both GLP-1 and GIP receptors.
+This dual-action mechanism may make Mounjaro more effective for weight loss and blood sugar control.

-Research suggests that tirzepatide is better than semaglutide for weight loss.
-In a clinical trial looking at treatment with the maximum dose of Wegovy (2.4 mg weekly), participants lost over 14% of body weight at 68 weeks.
-In another trial studying treatment with 15 mg of tirzepatide (the maximum dose of Mounjaro and Zepbound), patients lost just over 20% of their body weight after 72 weeks.
+Research suggests tirzepatide may be more effective than semaglutide for weight loss.
+In a clinical trial using the maximum dose of Wegovy (2.4 mg weekly), participants lost over 14% of their body weight at 68 weeks.
+In another trial using 15 mg of tirzepatide (the maximum dose of Mounjaro and Zepbound), patients lost just over 20% of their body weight after 72 weeks.

 Both medications can cause similar side effects, such as nausea, indigestion, and constipation.

 Wegovy and Mounjaro can be expensive.
-The monthly cost for the drugs ranges between $1,000 and $1,400, depending on factors like insurance, savings programs, and other discounts.
+The monthly list price for both medications ranges from approximately $1,100 to $1,350, though insurance, savings programs, and other discounts may significantly lower costs.
 Weight loss medications and off-label prescriptions may not be covered by insurance.

-Always talk to a knowledgeable healthcare provider before starting a new medication.
-They can evaluate your health goals, medical history, and other factors to help find the best treatment for your unique needs.
+Consulting a knowledgeable healthcare provider before starting a new medication is strongly recommended.
+A healthcare provider can evaluate health goals, medical history, and other individual factors to help determine the best treatment approach.

 Frequently asked questions (FAQs)